EpiDoc/Source/guidelines/README.txt

 	The Guidelines consist of XML files in TEI P5, and as such they need to be transformed using a combination of the XSLT provided here and the example XSLT, for which see example-p5-xslt.
 The Guidelines are part of the TEI ODD.

 How to use it:
+	(Explain to generate HTML Guidelines from XML files - to be added)